SpEZiiL/commoncodes/raw/README.md

 The first two dummy text sentences will be generated in the same line, the rest of the text will be generated on a new line.

+### Paragraphs ###

+A new paragraph starts with two new lines

+	Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+	Vestibulum porta purus quis.

+	Aenean at nisl vitae urna bibendum scelerisque sed non ex.
+	Curabitur.

+### Lists ###

+Lists can be created by putting an asterisk(`*`) at the beginning of a paragraph.
+Any new asterisk at the beginning of a line is another item in the list.

+	* foo
+	* bar

+A list is NOT created after a single line break.

+	Lorem ipsum dolor sit amet.
+	* foo
+	* bar

+### Formatting Commands ###

 Any text in curly braces(`{}`) will be differently formatted.
-How they are formatted depends on what command with it is used.
+How they are formatted depends on what command is used.
-The command is specified right after the opening brace.
+The command is specified after the opening brace.
 After whitespace, the text to format is written.

 	{p Lorem} ipsum dolor sit amet, consectetur adipiscing elit.
 	 {c Pellentesque et} arcu fermentum, cursus erat iaculis.